RonIovine/pshell/README.md

           to fill out partial commands and up-arrow to recall for command history.
 ```
-There is also an 'expect' wrapper script, 'pshell.exp', that will wrap 'telnet' to provide functionality
+There is also an `expect` wrapper script, `pshell.exp`, that will wrap `telnet` to provide functionality
-similar to the above 'pshell' client for things like single-shot commands, command repeat etc but for
+similar to the above `pshell` client for things like single-shot commands, command repeat etc but for
 TCP based pshell servers.
-The 'expect' scripting package must be installed on your host.
+The `expect` scripting package must be installed on your host.
 The following
 is the usage of the expect script.
 ```
 $ pshell.exp -h